selwynpolit/d9book/book/development.md

 ### Set config sync directory
-Make the config sync dir with:
+Make the config sync dir off the root of the project (i.e. at the same level as the `web` directory:
 ```sh
 mkdir -p config/sync
 ```